A measure of majorisation emerging from single-shot statistical mechanics: Upper bound given by relative mixedness is achievable

 \item Do a thermalization totally mixing the two levels $j$ and $k$ and letting all others untouched (i.e. the matrix with entries $1/2$ in $(1,1)$, $(1,2)$, $(2,1)$ and $(2,2)$ and $\delta_{m,l}$ everywhere else, such that the first entry of the vector it is applied on, is the probability of the level $j$ after work extraction and the second is the probability of the level $k$). \item Restart with 1. $n$ times in total, redefining $A(j)$ and $A(k)$ as above for the probabilities after this process. \item Do a permutation, which brings back the levels $j$ and $k=j+1$ at their position at the beginning (we show below, that this is possible). \end{enumerate} \end{defin}

 Instead of the first four actions, we could have simply said we do extract the work $w_1$ on the level $j$ and the work $w_2$ on the level $k$.
 Then we would have had to continue with doing the total mixing also between these levels (instead of at the first and second position of the matrix) and so on.
-What we mean here with doing a work extraction on the level $j$ is the action: do a permutation bringing the block $(a,b]$ corresponding to the level $j$ in front, extract work, permute the level back.
-This yields the same result, as if we just defined the work extraction generally on any blocks $(a,b]$ (i.e. squeezing of the block by $w$, keeping the corresponding area constant), instead of only on blocks $(0,c]$ (the proof is trivial).
+What we mean here with doing a work extraction on the level $j$ is the action: do a permutation bringing the level $j$ in front, extract work, permute the level back.

 In later definitions we will make use of this.
 Here we do not, since the algebra would get slightly more complicated.